kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 -->

 ### Front loaded decay curve methodology
-As mentioned above, today the standard backoff curve is an exponential decay starting at 10s and capping at 5 minutes, resulting in a composite of the standard hockey-stick exponential decay graph followed by a linear rise until the heat death of the universe as depicted below:
+As mentioned above, today the standard backoff curve is a 2x exponential decay starting at 10s and capping at 5 minutes, resulting in a composite of the standard hockey-stick exponential decay graph followed by a linear rise until the heat death of the universe as depicted below: